 This Montessori material allows elementary students to experience working with long multiplications without necessarily memorizing all multiplication facts.

 There come two boxes with the board.
 One contains math beads that depict the numbers 1-9.
-The other box contains two sets of number squares- grey for multiplicand and white for the multiplier.
+The other box contains two sets of number squares- grey for the multiplicand and white for the multiplier.
 Both sets contain three groups- green for units, blue for tens & red for hundreds.

 Through this checkerboard, the students can understand number order and play with a bug multiplication problem.